 - Preheat oven to 350º.

 - Carefully slice an opening into the top of the thick part of the chicken breast and cut a pocket.
 With your fingers, add a tablespoon of pesto to the pocket and stuff slices of cheese in the pocket.
 Salt the chicken breast.
-Wrap with two slices of bacon, tucking ends under the bacon rings.
+Wrap with two slices of bacon, tucking ends under the bacon slices.
 Repeat with each breast.

-- Heat oven proof skillet on stove over medium-high heat.
+- Heat oven proof skillet on the stove over medium-high heat.
 Add about 1 tablespoon olive oil to pan.

-- Add chicken to hot skillet and cook for about 3 minutes on each side.
+- Add chicken to the hot skillet and cook for about 3 minutes on each side.
 You are trying to brown the bacon, not cook the chicken.
-Remove from heat and drain most of the bacon grease.
+Remove from the heat and drain most of the bacon grease.
 Place skillet in oven.

 - Bake for about 10-20 minutes until a meat thermometer registers 165º at the thickest part.
 Time will vary depending on how thick the chicken is and how long they cooked on the stove.